 - Data Submission, Accuracy of Data

 The Cancer Committee was formed in 1974 to develop a comprehensive cancer care program for Yakima Valley and the surrounding communities.
 Cancer prevention, treatment, palliative and survivorship services are represented on this team of medical professionals and community service partners.
-The current committee meets monthly to initiate, implement, and monitor quality standards in cancer care under the guidelines of the Commission on Cancer.
+The current committee meets regularly to initiate, implement, and monitor quality standards in cancer care under the guidelines of the Commission on Cancer.

 What does this mean for cancer patients?